Hatton, Sri Lanka: Education

+An interfaith project supported by the Comboni Missionary Sisters also provides English language learning and communication skills for local women.

 Economy

 Hatton is the largest town in the Nuwara Eliya District.
 A number of major corporations have branch offices in Hatton, servicing industries including textiles, tea, furniture and information technology.
 The Hatton National Bank, the largest privately owned commercial bank in the country, and Brown and Company, a leading engineering firm, were both founded in Hatton.

+Over 48% of the town's population employed on tea estates.